Samsung/ONE/docs/runtime/training.md

 In order to efficiently learn models with limited resources, ONERT not only uses less memory by reusing it memory space during training but also quickly improves accuracy of trained model by performing optimized kernel for each operation.

 Trained model can be saved to be deployed using ONERT API.
-This allows users to deploy it to other environments or real applications to perform inference and retraining.
+This allows users to redeploy it to other environments or real applications to perform inference and retraining.

 ## Training in ONERT